Warning messageNow scheduling physician-referred CardioScans. We are not accepting self-referrals at this time.

 - Mother or sister diagnosed with heart disease at age 65 or younger

 - Father or brother diagnosed with heart disease at age 55 or younger

 - Hypertension (high blood pressure)

 How does it work?

-The exam takes about five minutes and doesn’t involve needles, prep, injections, or an IV.
+The exam takes about ten minutes and doesn’t involve needles, prep, injections, or an IV.
 You will have three ECG leads placed on your chest, and you will lie back with your arms above your head.
 When the table is in the proper scanning position, the machine will instruct you on how and when to breathe.
 You will need to hold your breath for 15 to 20 seconds two or three times during the scan.
 The scanner is not confining, and most patients don’t feel claustrophobic.

-Within 24 hours of your scan, you will be contacted by a patient educator who will explain the CardioScan results, counsel you on risk-factor modification, and answer any questions you may have.
+Following your scan, you will be contacted by a patient educator who will explain the CardioScan results, counsel you on risk-factor modification, and answer any questions you may have.

 How long does a CardioScan take?

-While the scan takes about five minutes, we ask that you set aside 30 to 60 minutes from check-in to check-out to allow time for us to prepare you for the procedure and interpret your results.
+While the scan takes about 10 minutes, we ask that you set aside 30 to 60 minutes from check-in to check-out to allow time for us to prepare you for the procedure and interpret your results.